opennextjs/opennextjs-aws/README.md

 ### Environment variables

-- AWS_SDK_DYNAMODB_MAX_ATTEMPTS: The maximum number of times requests that encounter retryable failures should be attempted for DynamoDB.
+- `AWS_SDK_DYNAMODB_MAX_ATTEMPTS`: The maximum number of times requests that encounter retryable failures should be attempted for DynamoDB.
 Defaults to 3.
-- AWS_SDK_S3_MAX_ATTEMPTS: The maximum number of times requests that encounter retryable failures should be attempted for S3.
+- `AWS_SDK_S3_MAX_ATTEMPTS`: The maximum number of times requests that encounter retryable failures should be attempted for S3.
 Defaults to 3.
-- DYNAMO_BATCH_WRITE_COMMAND_CONCURRENCY: The number of concurrent batch write commands to DynamoDB.
+- `DYNAMO_BATCH_WRITE_COMMAND_CONCURRENCY`: The number of concurrent batch write commands to DynamoDB.
 Defaults to 4 in an effort to leave plenty of DynamoDB write request capacity for the production load.

+### Debug mode

+OpenNext can be executed in debug mode by setting the environment variable `OPEN_NEXT_DEBUG=true` before your build.

+This will output A LOT of additional logs to the console.
+This also disable minifying in esbuild, and add source maps to the output.
+This can result in code that might be up to 2-3X larger than the production build.
+Do **not** enable this in production.

 ## Contribute